MercierCorentin/vscode-lustre/README.md

 # VScode Lustre extension

-This extension provides a syntax highlight and snippets for LUSTRE language.
+This extension provides a syntax highlighting and snippets for LUSTRE language.

 ## Installation